raghuram-gs/web-authentication-authorization/README.md

 In cases where the the client is a pure javascript or web application without any server application, then the front channel has to be used for fetching the access token.

+## OAuth 2.0 Flows

+OAuth 2.0 can be configured for different types of flows based on the type of security needed and application type.

+# Authorization code flow

+In this flow the **authorization code** is transferred by the **front channel** and the **token exchange** happens through the **back channel**

+# Implicit flow

+In this flow the token is fetched directly through the **front channel** without the authorization code

+Here **ResponseType:Token** instead of code